otvam/pypeec/docs/content/method.rst

 .. _fig_6:
 .. figure:: ../method/peec_6.png

-   Illustration of the remapping of the inductance matrix coefficients.
+   Fig. 6 - Illustration of the remapping of the inductance matrix coefficients.

 With all the repeated coefficients, the inductance matrix is a a block-Toeplitz Toeplitz-block matrix.
 For such matrices, the matrix-vector multiplications can be done with Fast Fourier Transforms.